-On the heels of the Block Visibility 2.3.0 release, we are please to announce version 1.4.0 of the Pro add-on.
+On the heels of the Block Visibility 2.3.0 release, we are pleased to announce version 1.4.0 of the Pro add-on.
 This release was focused on enhancing Visibility Presets with conditional settings.
 We have also introduced the concept of “Local Controls” and have provided a way to disable them.
 Topping off version 1.4.0, a number of bug fixes and performance improvements were made.

 Visibility Presets were introduced in version 1.3.0 of the Pro add-on.
 A preset allows you to configure a global “set” of visibility controls that can then be applied to as many individual blocks as you like.
 If a preset is changed, any block that is using that preset will also be updated.
 This is incredibly handy when multiple blocks all need the same visibility controls.

-Prior to this release, if a block had more than two presets applied, all presets had to be satisfied in order for the block to be visible.
+Before this release, if a block had more than two presets applied, all presets had to be satisfied in order for the block to be visible.
 While this was a good first step, there are limitations to this approach.

 What if you want a block to be visible if any one preset applies?
 Or what if you want to hide a block if a certain preset applies?

 Version 1.4.0 answers these questions with the introduction of conditionals, just like you see on other visibility controls in Pro.
-You can now choose display a block if At Least One, All, or No selected presets apply.
+You can now choose to display a block if At Least One, All, or No selected presets apply.
 Of course, you can also opt to hide the block with the same conditionals.

 The answer is yes!
 Enter the concept of “local controls”.